 Run!
-Following the migration period, the animals split up in smaller herds.
+Following the migration period, the saigas split up into smaller herds.
 Saigas are timid and startle easily, resulting in an immediate mass scattering of the herd at the first sign of danger.

 All in the family.
-Saiga form herds of 30 to 40 animals.
+Saigas form herds of 30 to 40.
 After a gestation period of 139 to 152 days, females give birth in late April and May.
 About two-thirds of females give birth to twins; the rest have singletons.
 Youngsters nibble on grass within the first week of life; they are weaned at around four months old.

 AT THE ZOO

 Experience and expertise.
-Currently, we do not have any saiga in the collection.
-However, 100 saiga calves have been born at the Safari Park since the first animals arrived in 1970.
-This experience has created expertise that can help struggling wild populations.
+Currently, we do not have saigas at the San Diego Zoo or Safari Park.
+However, 100 saiga calves have been born at the Safari Park since the first saigas arrived in 1970.
+This experience has created expertise that can help struggling saiga populations.

 Patience and partners.
 The breakup of the former USSR led to uncontrolled hunting for meat.
 Demand for saiga horn (and relentless poaching to acquire it), which is used in Chinese folk medicine, led to a dramatically skewed sex ratio—100 females for every male—and resulted in a catastrophic drop in birth rates, and will likely have significant genetic impacts as well.

-In August 2017, San Diego Zoo Global partnered with the Russian Academy of Science’s Institute of Ecology and Evolution and the Saiga Conservation Alliance to co-host a two-day workshop in Moscow, to exchange knowledge and develop a strategic plan regarding the role of specialist captive breeding to mitigate threats to the saiga.
-Experts from the saiga range states—Russia, Kazakstan, Uzbekistan, China, and Mongolia—as well as from the US and the UK, are eager to develop an international network to help reinforce conservation of wild populations.
-San Diego Zoo Global is pleased to help support anti-poaching efforts in range countries, another vital component to saving this species.
+In August 2017, San Diego Zoo Wildlife Alliance partnered with the Russian Academy of Science’s Institute of Ecology and Evolution and the Saiga Conservation Alliance to co-host a two-day workshop in Moscow, to exchange knowledge and develop a strategic plan regarding the role of specialist breeding in managed care to mitigate threats to the saiga.
+Experts from the saiga range states—Russia, Kazakstan, Uzbekistan, China, and Mongolia—as well as from the US and the UK, are eager to develop an international network to help reinforce saiga conservation in their native habitat.
+San Diego Zoo Wildlife Alliance is pleased to help support anti-poaching efforts in range countries, another vital component to saving the saiga.